 Pending NGO Legislative / Regulatory Initiatives

-2. The Draft Federal Law No. 304073-6 “On Introducing Changes into Article 32 of the Federal Law “On Non-Commercial organizations” was prepared by the Ministry of Justice and presented to the State Duma.
-It would expand justifications for unannounced inspections of NGOs.
+1. The Draft Federal Law No. 304073-6 “On Introducing Changes into Article 32 of the Federal Law “On Non-Commercial organizations” was adopted and signed by the President on February 21, 2014.
+The newly adopted law expands the justifications for unannounced inspections of NGOs.
 The draft law passed the first reading on October 9, 2013, the second reading is planned for February 11, 2014.

-3. The Draft of the Federal Law “On Volunteerism” prepared by the Council of Federation was presented to the State Duma in June 2013.
-Danger of adoption of such a law consists in the transfer of volunteers’ movement into state ownership.
+2. The Draft of the Federal Law “On Volunteerism” prepared by the Council of Federation was presented to the State Duma in June 2013.
+The date of the first reading has not yet been specified.